lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

-# Run TensorFlow Lite model with eKuiper external function plugin
+# Run TensorFlow Lite model with eKuiper external function

 [LF Edge eKuiper](https://www.lfedge.org/projects/ekuiper/) is an edge lightweight IoT data analytics / streaming software which can be run at all kinds of resource constrained IoT devices.